aliesbelik/load-testing-toolkit/README.md

 # Load Testing Toolkit

+> *“I have enough trouble with useful information, never mind being burdened with what is useless.”*\
+> ― Erlend Loe, Naïve.
+Super

 Collection of **open source** tools for debugging, benchmarking, load and stress testing your code or services.

 **NOTE:** Unfortunately I've found this original *awesome* collection too late: [__awesome-http-benchmark__](https://github.com/denji/awesome-http-benchmark).\